Ceelog/phpdoc-zh/src/set/mongodb.md

 <tr class="odd">
 <td>driver</td>
 <td><span class="type">array</span></td>
 <td><p>Allows custom drivers to append their own metadata to the server handshake.
-By default, the driver submits its own name, its version as well as the PHP version to the handshake.
-Drivers can submit their own <em>name</em>, <em>version</em>, and <em>platform</em> information in this array.</p>
+By default, the driver submits its own name, version, and platform (i.e. PHP version) in the handshake.
+Custom drivers can specify strings for the <em>"name"</em>, <em>"version"</em>, and <em>"platform"</em> keys of this array, which will be appended to the respective field(s) in the handshake document.</p>
 <blockquote>
 <p><strong>Note</strong>: <span class="simpara"> Handshake information is limited to 512 bytes.
-The driver will truncate handshake data to fit within this 512 byte string.
+The driver will truncate handshake data to fit within this 512-byte string.
 Drivers and ODMs are encouraged to keep their own metadata concise. </span></p>
 </blockquote></td>
 </tr>
 <tr class="even">